Tests for H. pylori

-Helicobacter pylori (H. pylori) is the bacterium (germ) responsible for that causes most stomach and duodenal ulcers and many cases of stomach inflammation (chronic gastritis).
+Helicobacter pylori (H. pylori) is the bacteria (germ) responsible for most stomach and duodenal ulcers and many cases of stomach inflammation (chronic gastritis).

 Peptic ulcer disease - H. pylori; PUD - H. pylori

-There are several methods to test for H pylori infection.
+There are several methods to test for H. pylori infection.

 Breath Test (Carbon Isotope-urea Breath Test, or UBT)

-Testing is most often done to diagnose H pylori infection:
+Testing is most often done to diagnose H. pylori infection:

 Testing may also be done if you need to take long-term ibuprofen or other NSAID medicines.
 Your health care provider can tell you more.

-Normal results mean there is no sign that you have an H pylori infection.
+Normal results mean there is no sign that you have an H. pylori infection.

-Abnormal results mean that you have an H pylori infection.
-Your health care provider will discuss treatment with you.
+Abnormal results mean that you have an H. pylori infection.
+Your provider will discuss treatment with you.

 Cover TL, Blaser MJ.
 Heliobacter pylori and other gastric Heliobacter species.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 219.